cloudant/sync-android/doc/index-querying.md

 IndexManager indexManager = new IndexManager(datastore);
 ```

-To create an index on the `firstname` field using the `FieldIndexFunction`,
+To create an index on the `firstname` field using the `FieldIndexer`,
 we define the index using:

 ```java